GreatJakes/styled-components-themer/README.md

 ```

 #### Common String Values as Variables
 You may notice that in some of the examples above, some string values do not have quotes around them.
 That's because themer.js exports a set of variables that are direct translations from the variable name to a CSS value.
-These are provided for the most common string values, provided that their names don't clash with any other variable.
+These are declared for the most common string values, provided that their names don't clash with any other variable.
 If your IDE has some auto-import feature for used variables, you can focus on writing just the CSS without those pesky single quotes slowing you down.

 #### Input Field Placeholders
 Adjusting the appearance of placeholder text within a field is pretty simple: